Tax-Loss Harvesting: How can this strategy help you save on your taxes?

 2022 long-term capital gains rates

 Some investors use tax-loss harvesting to replace one investment sold at a loss by reinvesting in a similar one.
-However, when implementing this strategy, it’s important to consider wash sales rules, as described below.
+However, when implementing this strategy, its important to consider wash sales rules, as described below.

 1. If you’re looking to create a long-term portfolio that lets you avoid the pitfalls of short-term capital gains, Public’s Long-Term Portfolio can help.
 It lets you lock in investments you believe in, so that they can grow over the course of years, not months.